Who or what are we?

 To get the ball rolling, here’s what works and makes me happy, and why it makes me happy.

-Inspired by my new-found freedom to think for myself, I wrote The Aware Energy Theory of Creation (excerpt below), based on the idea that Consciousness (Aware Energy) is the Source and Substance of All That Is:
+Inspired by my new-found freedom to think for myself, I wrote In the Beginning, there was Nothing.
+The excerpt below is based on the idea that Consciousness, or Aware Energy, is the Source and Substance of All That Is:

-* Even “matter” seems to be an illusion.
-According to scientific studies, a hydrogen atom is about 99.9999999999996% empty space.
+Even from a human perspective, “matter” is an illusion formed by thought and feeling, action and reaction.
+According to scientific research, a hydrogen atom is 99.9999999999996% empty space.
 Why don’t we fall right through each other?
-Because electrostatic fields that attract and repulse each other provide us with the illusion of solidity.
+Because electrostatic fields that attract and repulse each other provide our biological senses with the illusion of density or “solid” matter.

 Why does the idea of Aware Energy work better for me than the idea of a Supreme Being or Big Bang?
 Because the idea of Aware Energy liberates and empowers me while ideas like “Supreme Being” or “Big Bang” limits and disempowers me (see What I Learned in Catholic School and My Recurring Superman Nightmare).
 I don’t know about you but the idea of All That Is being created by a Supreme Being leaves me wondering about how the Supreme Being came into being and what my role in life is, relative to this Supreme Being.
 If I define myself as nothing more than a product of creation, what promise, what hope, does life offer me, my family or others?
 When I believe that I must forever answer to the authority of a Supreme Being, it leaves me feeling weak, dependent and powerless, while the experience of an abusive or ignorant authority figure leaves me angry.